-Revenue in the region for the three- and six-month periods ended June 30, 2013 was negatively impacted approximately 12% and 10% by foreign currency exchange rate fluctuations.
+Revenue in the region for the three- and nine-month periods ended September 30, 2013 was negatively impacted approximately 12% and 10% by foreign currency exchange rate fluctuations.
+We expect that fourth-quarter revenue for the region will be positively impacted by the limited-time offer of ageLOC TR90.

-During the second quarter and first half of 2013, the Japanese yen weakened against the U.S. dollar, negatively impacting our revenue in this market by 20% and18%, respectively, compared to the same periods in 2012.
-Local-currency revenue in Japan in the second quarter and first half of 2013 increased 5% and 9%, respectively, year-over-year.
-This growth reflects continued interest in our strong product portfolio, including our ageLOC anti-aging products.
-Our Sales Leaders and Actives in Japan were up 9% and down 5%, respectively, compared to the prior year.
-The environment for direct selling in Japan has been challenging for several years.
-We expect media and regulatory scrutiny of direct selling to continue.
-We recently received a warning from a regional regulatory authority requesting that we take additional actions to address its concerns regarding the activities of our distributors.
-As a result of this warning, we have implemented additional steps to further reinforce our distributor education, training and compliance efforts.
-These issues also lead us to be cautious in our promotional activities.
+During the third quarter and first nine months of 2013, the Japanese yen weakened against the U.S. dollar, negatively impacting our revenue in this market by 20% and 19%, respectively, compared to the same periods in 2012.
+Local-currency revenue in Japan in the third quarter and first nine months of 2013 decreased 3% and increased 5%, respectively, year-over-year.
+Sales Leaders and Actives in Japan were down 6% and 5%, respectively, compared to the prior year, reflecting challenges related to the difficult direct selling environment in Japan and our focus on distributor education, training and compliance.
+The environment for direct selling in Japan has been challenging for several years and we expect these challenges to continue.
+As a result of concerns from a regional regulatory authority earlier in the year, we implemented additional steps to further reinforce our distributor education, training and compliance efforts.
+These issues also led us to be cautious in our promotional activities.
+We believe these steps negatively impacted our revenue in this market during the quarter.
 For more information regarding this matter, see "Note Regarding Forward-Looking Statements" below.

-Local-currency revenue in South Korea increased 54% and 29% for the three- and six-month periods ended June 30, 2013, compared to the same period in 2012.
-This growth reflects a 38% increase in both Sales Leaders and Actives, driven by distributor initiatives and continued interest in our strong product portfolio.
+Local-currency revenue in South Korea increased 71% and 43% for the three- and nine-month periods ended September 30, 2013, compared to the same periods in 2012.
+This growth reflects a 47% and 64% increase in Sales Leaders and Actives, driven by strong interest in our innovative anti-aging product portfolio and business opportunity.

 South Asia/Pacific.
-The following table sets forth revenue for the three- and six-month periods ended June 30, 2013 and 2012 for the South Asia/Pacific region (U.S. dollars in millions):
+The following table sets forth revenue for the three- and nine-month periods ended September 30, 2013 and 2012 for the South Asia/Pacific region (U.S. dollars in millions):